AbdulMuhaymin/ttv/README.md

-# Homogeneous Transit Timing Analyses of Ten Exoplanet Systems
+# Homogeneous Transit Timing Analyses of 10 Exoplanet Systems

 ### This repository is hosted using Github Pages at: https://abdulmuhaymin.github.io/ttv/